youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 ## Determine your terminal transparency and prompt

-you can have a non-transparent terminal but under a certain conditions, e.g the terminal background color must be pure black, then add paddings inside the terminal so it'll look more minimalist, or even add a border radius, and you can also put a very a very standing border color like pure white.
-Also, consider the prompt (PS1) to me minimal as well. for example:
+you can have a non-transparent terminal but under a certain conditions, e.g the terminal background color must be pure black, then add paddings inside the terminal so it'll look more minimalist, or even add a border radius, and you can also put a very standing border color like pure white.
+Also, consider the prompt (PS1) to be minimal as well. for example:

 `export PS1="\W > \[$(tput sgr0)\]"`